Anna Chaplain Anne Powell in a care home on the Isle of Wight

 How do we communicate the Anna Chaplaincy message to younger people?

 This is a wonderful opportunity to explore intergenerational work in your parish or benefice.
 Learning about and exploring the spiritual needs of each other is rich with opportunities.
-Whilst a significant number of Anna Chaplains are themselves in the third or fourth stage of life more and more younger people are coming forward to serve in through this ministry.
+Whilst a significant number of Anna Chaplains are themselves in the third or fourth stage of life more and more younger people are coming forward to serve in this ministry.